veridonia/whitepaper/Whitepaper.md

 ![ ](assets/logo-veridonia.svg)

-# A Whitepaper on a Community-Guided, Signal-Focused Alternative to Engagement-Based Feeds
+# Veridonia: A Trustworthy Online Feed.

+_Hlib Semeniuk_

 ## Abstract

-Veridonia is an experiment in redesigning how online feeds are shaped.
-Rather than amplifying whatever drives clicks, it introduces a governance layer that lets communities decide what deserves visibility rather than relying on engagement-driven ranking, with the goal of improving the signal‑to‑noise ratio of what appears in feeds.
+Veridonia is an experiment in building an online feed platform that redesigns how feeds are shaped.
+Rather than amplifying whatever drives clicks, it introduces a governance layer that lets communities decide what deserves visibility in the feed rather than relying on engagement-driven ranking, with the goal of improving the signal‑to‑noise ratio of what appears there.
 The system is designed to structure participation so that communities can surface material they find valuable through transparent procedures, randomised review, and accountable decision-making.
 The approach combines sortition, multi-tier voting, and a rating system that reflects how reliably a participant’s judgement aligns with the evolving standards of the group.
 Together, these elements form a curation framework that differs fundamentally from engagement optimisation and offers a testable alternative for building healthier information spaces.

 ## 1. Introduction